openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 ## 3. Configure an Image to Use a GPU Device on Ubuntu 20 Host and Save It

-To run an OpenVINO container as root with access to a GPU device, use the command below:
+To run an OpenVINO container as the root with access to a GPU device, use the command below:

 ```bash
 $ docker run -it --rm --user root --device /dev/dri --name my_container <image_name>